fe-data/fe-docs/docs/usage/events.rst

 **ReCaptcha**
    Protect your order page against spam with `Google ReCaptcha <https://developers.google.com/recaptcha/>`_.
 Make sure you have set the keys in the `Settings <../getting-started/settings.html#recaptcha-settings>`_. *Fast Events* only supports ReCaptcha v2.
 **Confirmation emails**
-   Use this only with RSVP events.
+   Use this only with RSVP eventsor events with free tickets.
 The user must confirm via a link in an email whether he is present.
    The process flow is:

    #.
 User makes a booking on booking page
    #.
 User is redirected to the page you entered in the ``Redirect after booking`` input field
    #.
-User gets the email defined in the ‘Confirmation email – tab‘
+User gets the email defined in the `Email tab`_.
    #.
 User clicks on the :guilabel:`Confirm` button in the email
    #.
-User is redirected to the page you entered in the :guilabel:`Redirect` input field in the ‘Confirmation email – tab‘.
+User is redirected to the page you entered in the :guilabel:`Redirect` input field in the `Confirmation email tab`_ and he receives the confirmation email.

-   In the orders overview the order will show up as ``Booked - confirmed``.
+   In the orders overview the order will show up as ``booked - confirmed`` or ``dashboard - confirmed`` if they are booked through the admin interface of the :doc:`Orders menu <orders>`.
+**Confirmation timeout**
+   This setting works together with :guilabel:`Confirmation emails`.
+This field is in minutes.
+The user must press the confirm link within x minutes otherwise the reservation will be deleted.
+If you enter ``0`` for this field, the order stays in the system until its confirmed; it wont be deleted automatically.
 **Dashboard orders**
    Whether or not the option to place order in the :doc:`order menu </usage/orders>` is active.
 These orders follow all defined logic, but no payments are made.
 **Test payments**